degenbuilder7/eigenlayer-node-performance-tracker/README.md

 - **Performance Metrics**: Track critical metrics such as uptime, response time, and node health.
 - **Real-Time Monitoring**: Access up-to-date performance data to ensure your nodes are running smoothly.
-- **Historical Data**: View and analyze past performance trends to identify patterns and make informed decisions.
+- **Historical Data using Dune Analytics**: View and analyze past performance trends to identify patterns and make informed decisions.
+- **Dune AVS API***: We are utilising Dune AVS Api to fetch the Operator<>AVS related data realtime.
 - **Documentation**: Comprehensive user guides and API documentation to help you get started and utilize all features effectively.

 ## Advanced Features